How should it work?

 Each hospital will have its own discharge policy.
-You should be able to get information about this – ask the ward manager or the hospital’s Patient and Liaison Service (PALS).
+You should be able to get information about this – ask your discharge coordinator, the ward manager or the hospital’s Patient Advice and Liaison Service (PALS).
 You shouldn’t be discharged from hospital until:

 - a doctor says you’re well enough

-- if it looks like you’ll need care or support when you leave, you’ve been assessed to work out what you will need.
+- you’ve been given an assessment if it looks like you’ll need care or support when you leave.
 This may happen before or after you leave hospital, but if it happens afterwards, any support you need should still be provided by the NHS in the meantime.

-- any support you do need has been put in place, so that it is safe for you to leave hospital.
+- any support you do need has been put in place, so that it’s safe for you to leave hospital.

 If care is being provided for you when you leave hospital, make sure you know who will provide it and how you can contact them.
 Ask the person or team in charge of your discharge if you’re unsure of anything.

-If you think you’re being discharged before you’re well enough to go home, or you have any other concerns about your discharge, call Independent Age to arrange to speak to an adviser (0800 319 6789).
+If you think you’re being discharged before you’re well enough to go home, or you have any other concerns about your discharge, call our Helpline and arrange to speak to an adviser.